skramm/spaghetti/docs/spaghetti_faq.md

 switching to "warning" mode is only allowed while on regular modes, and if that event occurs while on any other state, the callback function is triggered.

+- **Q**: *GPL licence is an issue for me.
+Would it possible to release this under a different licence?*<br/>
+**A**: I like the ideas supported by the GPL licence, but I understand the potential issues, so I'm open to any suggestions.

 - **Q**: *Why that name?
 Where does that come from?*<br/>
 **A**: *Naming is hard*.
 But, lets see: Finite State Machine = FSM = Flying Spaghetti Monster (see [WP](https://en.wikipedia.org/wiki/Flying_Spaghetti_Monster)).